Different ways of notating music for ocarina

 - Audio recordings of skilled performances.

-Sheet music can be very etic too.
-Classical scores try to notate how something should sound, and Bartók's transcriptions try to use notation for a similar intent as an audio recording.
+Classical scores try to notate exactly how a piece should be performed, and Bartók's transcriptions try to use notation for a similar intent as an audio recording.

 MIDI / piano roll notation

 MIDI notation, also called piano roll notation, is a way of representing music graphically.
 You won't normally read from it directly, but understanding it can help one to understand sheet music.
 It's also worth being aware of, as it's a convenient way of entering music on a computer.

 In MIDI notation, notes are represented as boxes placed in a grid:

 - The horizontal width of the box denotes the duration of the note.